Muhammad al-Bukhari: Mihna, later years and death

 According to Jonathan Brown, following Ibn Hanbal, Al-Bukhari had reportedly declared that 'reciting the Quran is an element of createdness’.
 Through this assertion, Al-Bukhari had sought an alternative response to the doctrines of Mu'tazilites and declared that the element of creation is applied only to humans, not the Word of God.
 His statements were received negatively by prominent hadith scholars and he was driven out of Nishapur.
-Al-Bukhari, however, had only referred to the human action of reading the Qur’an, when he reportedly stated "My recitation of the Quran is created" (لفظي بالقرآن مخلوق).
-Al-Dhahabi and al-Subki asserted that Al-Bukhari was expelled due to the jealousy of certain scholars of Nishapur.
+Al-Bukhari, however, had only referred to the human action of reading the Qur’an, when he reportedly stated "My recitation of the Quran is created" (لفظي بالقرآن مخلوق) Al-Dhahabi and Taj al-Din al-Subki asserted that Al-Bukhari was expelled due to the jealousy of certain scholars of Nishapur.
 Al-Bukhari spent the last twenty-four years of his life teaching the hadith he had collected.
 During the mihna, he fled to Khartank, a village near Samarkand, where he then also died on Friday, 1 September 870.
 Today his tomb lies within the Imam Bukhari Mausoleum in Hartang, Uzbekistan, 25 kilometers from Samarkand.
 It was restored in 1998 after centuries of neglect and dilapidation.
 The mausoleum complex consists of Al-Bukhari's tomb, a mosque, a madrasa, library, and a small collection of Qurans.
 The modern ground-level mausoleum tombstone of Al-Bukhari is only a cenotaph, the actual grave lies within a small crypt below the structure.